trxe/capport_poc/README.md

 (to minimize programming needs).

-because this is a POC the performance/stability requirements aren't strict, but good to take note of them in our eventual move
+because this is a POC the performance/stability requirements aren't strict, but good to take note of them in our eventual move, which should include more complete config validation

 ## Overview